Fully Safety Tested

 The principle of the regulations is to ensure that any safety aspects of a vehicle that have been adapted during its conversion to a motorcaravan are fully retested before being allowed onto the road.
 If the converted vehicle passes these tests it will be classified by the DVLA on the V5 ownership document as having a Body Type of Motorcaravan and will fall into the road tax classification of Diesel Car.

-Jerba Campervans has gained European Whole Vehicle Type Approval for all five of its T6 conversions – the highest level of European testing.
+Jerba Campervans has gained National Small Series Type Approval for all five of its T6 conversions.

 Type Approval Can Be Gained at Two Safety Levels